6th Street building to be repaired soon

 People are also reading…

-The building on 23 6th Street was originally built in 1900 and was bought by Jeff Jones in 2013, and has been the offices of Jones Specialty Marketing since then.
+The building on 23 6th Street was originally built in 1900 and was bought by Jeff Jones in 2013 and has served as the offices of Jones Specialty Marketing since then.

-On February 20, 2022, neighbors in the area reported hearing a loud crash as the building's first-floor windows gave in and exploded outwards.
+On Feb.
+20, neighbors in the area reported hearing a loud crash as the building's first-floor windows gave in and exploded outward.
 The building and sidewalk have been closed off since that incident.